 Displaying Your Canning Lid Pumpkin

 This seems like a no-brainer right?
 Put it on the table or shelf and you’re done.
 But you can also buy some of those battery operated string lights and put them inside your pumpkin.
 How beautiful would that be?
-Another idea is to use fewer bands so that there are more gaps between them when done, then inserting some burlap or lace ribbon inside.
+Another idea is to use fewer bands so that there are more gaps between them when done, then insert some burlap or lace ribbon inside.

 Some of my favorite jar lid pumpkin variations